 This can take many forms, from looking for support groups on social media sites like Facebook and Reddit to searching for more professional support.
 However, it should be noted that although social media groups can be supportive and helpful, such sites aren’t the be-all and end-all.

-One of the best things you could do is check to see what’s available in your local area in way of support.
+One of the best things you could do is check to see what’s available in your local area in the way of support.
 If that doesn’t help, you could do a more general search for support, or even check out my Global Crisis Lines And Support and UK Crisis Lines And Support pages to see if that has useful support contacts for your area of the world.

-My Global Crisis Lines And Support and UK Crisis Lines And Support pages contain links to many services that offer telephone, SMS, live chat, and email methods of communications to help you in your time of need.
-So do please check it out if you’re looking for support.
+My Global Crisis Lines And Support and UK Crisis Lines And Support pages contain links to many services that offer telephone, SMS, live chat, and email methods of communication to help you in your time of need.
+So please check it out if you’re looking for support.
 Just click the link for your preferred method of communication, then look for your country.
 I listed them that way as I hate talking on the phone, and prioritise every other method first.

 If you live in England and Wales, you could also try searching for your nearest Mind for support by clicking here, if it’s not an emergency.